Improving the level of education of students in Ukraine

 • Evaluation of the program’s effectiveness and improvement based on the results.

-The project activities in Ukraine are implemented by the experienced project partner, the Ukrainian non-governmental organization “SavED,” which has significant expertise in organizing catch-up classes in affected Ukrainian regions.
+The project activities in Ukraine are implemented by the experienced project partner, the Ukrainian non-governmental organization “SavED,” which has significant expertise in organizing Catch-up classes in affected Ukrainian regions.

 To strengthen cooperation and knowledge exchange between Ukraine and Lithuania in the education sector, an expert from the Lithuanian National Education Agency (NŠA) participates in the project, supporting the development of the STEAM education model in Ukraine by organizing training, contributing to the development of the project program and educational materials.